Concordium/concordium-base/smart-contracts/docs/src/general/develop-contracts.rst

         cargo build --target=wasm32-unknown-unknown [--release]

-    But even with the ``--release`` set, the produced Wasm module includes bytes of debug information and in some cases embed paths.
+    But even with the ``--release`` set, the produced Wasm module includes debug information and in some cases embed paths.

     .. todo::
         Maybe elaborate or add some link to an explanation.